 Swappa is widely recognized as safe and trustworthy.
 The company is accredited by the Better Business Bureau.
-It maintains a B rating along with an average of 4.65 out of 5 stars from 433 customer reviews.
-On Trustpilot, Swappa has a 4.9 out of 5 star rating from 11,925 reviews, earning the company an “Excellent” rank.
+As of March 2022, Swappa has a B rating along with an average of 4.41 out of 5 stars from nearly 250 customer reviews.
+On Trustpilot, Swappa has a 4.8 out of 5-star rating from more than 22,879 reviews, earning the company an “Excellent” rank.

 If you’re thinking about selling your phone on Swappa, here are five things to know before posting:

 - How To Sell Your Phone

 - How Does Swappa Compare?

 Below, you’ll find more detailed information about how to get started on Swappa, how to list your device and how to earn the most money.

 Swappa was founded in 2010 with the goal of building a better way to buy and sell quality used mobile devices.